elvin-mark/simple-http-server-boilerplate/README.md

 The application will be accessible at `http://localhost:8081` (or the port configured in `docker-compose.yml`).

+### Observability with Prometheus & Grafana

+The Docker Compose setup includes a full observability stack with Prometheus and Grafana.
+Once you run `docker compose up`, you can access:

+- **Prometheus:** Navigate to `http://localhost:9090`.
+You can use the UI to explore metrics and see that it's successfully scraping the Go application.
+- **Grafana:** Navigate to `http://localhost:3000`.
+A pre-configured "App Metrics" dashboard is available out of the box, visualizing key application metrics.

 ### Running Locally (without Docker Compose)

 1.  **Install Dependencies:**